Chrysler Town and Country Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a Chrysler Town and Country are $960 annually for full coverage.
-Comprehensive insurance costs on average $190 a year, collision insurance costs $228, and liability coverage is estimated at $406.
-Liability-only insurance costs approximately $450 a year, and high-risk driver insurance costs $2,052 or more.
-16-year-old drivers cost the most to insure at up to $3,736 a year.
+Average auto insurance rates for a Chrysler Town and Country are $960 annually including full coverage.
+Comprehensive insurance costs on average $190, collision insurance costs $228, and liability insurance is estimated at $406.
+A liability-only policy costs approximately $450 a year, and high-risk insurance costs $2,052 or more.
+Teens receive the highest rates at up to $3,736 a year.

 Average premium for full coverage: $960

-These estimates include $500 physical damage deductibles, liability coverage up to 30/60, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all states and Town and Country trim levels.
+Includes $500 deductibles, split liability limits of 30/60, and includes UM/UIM and medical coverage.
+Rates are averaged for all 50 U.S. states and for all Town and Country models.

-Living in a larger city has a large influence on car insurance rates.
-Rural areas are shown to have fewer accident claims than congested cities.
-The diagram below illustrates the difference location can make on car insurance rates.
+Living in a larger city has a significant impact on car insurance rates.
+Rural areas tend to have fewer comprehensive and collision claims than cities with more traffic congestion.
+The example below illustrates how location impacts car insurance rates.

-The examples above show why it is important to get quotes based on a specific location and their own personal driving habits, rather than using rate averages.
+These examples highlight why everyone should get quotes based on a specific location and their own personal driving habits, rather than relying on averaged prices.

 Use the form below to get customized rates for your location.